 The other con is that they don’t have the full menu everyday.
 They do mention this, in the small print, of their website.
 But they don’t update the website daily to say what and what not is available that day.
 I had planned to have the 100% beef burger, but it wasn’t available that day.
 The chalk boards have the daily fare listed.

 My main incentive to visit Fukurou no Mori this week was the Ranzan Lavender Festival.
 It opens next week and I was information gathering for some clients so that they can make the most of their visit to Japan’s largest lavender field.
 This is definitely a great location for oversea visitors to experience an outdoor barbecue while in Japan.

 It was perfect timing with my four year old on a day off from preschool.
 She loved it as much as I did, maybe more!
 She has been talking about it non stop since our visit.
 We are out and about a lot and go to many child friendly locations for the kids, but I think it was the picturesqueness of this location that stole a place in her heart.

 Fukurou No Mori Information

-Hours: Tuesdays to Sundays from 10 am to 6 pm for the barbecue.
+Hours: Wednesdays to Sundays from 10 am to 6 pm for the barbecue.
 Cafe from 11.30 am.
-Closed on Mondays.
-Also closed on weekdays in January, February and March of 2021.
+Closed on Mondays and Tuesdays.

 Cost: budget for upwards of 900 yen for the cafe.
 Barbecue from 3,500 yen per person.
 The dog run costs 700 yen per dog.